perracodex/kotlin-snowflake-id/README.md

 implementation("org.jetbrains.kotlinx:kotlinx-datetime:0.5.0")
 ```

-## How to integrate the factory to show snowflake IDs in your server logs.
+## How to integrate the factory to show snowflake IDs in a Ktor server logs.

 1. Add the ktor dependencies for the [CallLogging](https://ktor.io/docs/call-logging.html) and [CallId](https://ktor.io/docs/call-id.html) plugins: